Two-dimensional ferromagnetism with long-range interactions in the layered magnetic topological insulator MnBi2Te4

-As expected, an optimal Heisenberg model description of the unusual intralayer dispersion requires the addition of long-range pairwise interactions.
-We fix $SJ_c$ and $SD$ and study the behavior of the reduced--$\chi^2$ by adding successive intralayer interactions.
+An optimal Heisenberg model description of the unusual intralayer dispersion requires the addition of long-range pairwise interactions.
+We fix $SJ_{\text{c}}$, $SJ_{\text{c}}^{\text{aniso}}$ and $SD$ and study the behavior of the reduced--$\chi^2$ by adding successive intralayer interactions.
 Fits improve noticeably up to the seventh nearest-neighbor and then deteriorate.
-The best-fit intralayer exchange values (in meV) up to the seventh neighbor are: $[SJ_1,~SJ_2,~SJ_3,~SJ_4,~SJ_5,~SJ_6,~SJ_7]$~= [0.231(2), $-0.033(2)$, 0.006(2), 0.001(2), 0.018(2), 0.010(2), 0.001(1)].
-The dependence of the reduced--$\chi^2$ with an increasing number of neighbor shells and other details on the fitting are included in the supplementary material.
+The best-fit intralayer exchange values (in meV) up to the seventh neighbor are: $[SJ_1,~SJ_2,~SJ_3,~SJ_4,~SJ_5,~SJ_6,~SJ_7]$~= [0.233(2), $-0.033(2)$, 0.007(2), $-0.003(2)$, 0.016(2), 0.013(2), 0.008(1)].
+The dependence of the reduced--$\chi^2$ with an increasing number of neighbor shells and other details on the fitting are included in SM.